furechan/mplchart/README.md

 ## Conventions

-Prices are expected to be stored as a pandas DataFrame with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date`, all in **lower case**!
+Price data is expected to be predented as a pandas DataFrame with columns `open`, `high`, `low`, `close` `volume` and a timestamp index named `date`, all in **lower case**!

 For testing purposes you can use the `helper` module which can fetch sample prices in the proper format via [yfinance](https://github.com/ranaroussi/yfinance).
-This is meant to be used for testing/demo purposes only!
-See yfinance for more information on its usage.

 ```python
 from mplchart.helper import get_prices